 Certificates prepare students for employment or career advancement.
 Certificates are developed through advisory committees consisting of industry leaders, employers, and SRJC faculty ensuring that students are learning the skills needed by the respective industry.
-There are three types of certificates recognized by the College: Certificates of Achievement, Skills Certificates, and Certificates of Completion (non-credit).
+There are four types of certificates recognized by the College: Certificates of Achievement, Skills Certificates, Certificates of Completion (non-credit) and Certificates of Competency (non-credit).

 Certificates of Achievement are noted on a student's transcript upon successful completion and contain at least 12 units of coursework.
 Some certificates of achievement may be completed in as little as 1 year.
 These certificates are intended to certify that students who have successfully completed the program are prepared to enter the careers associated with their chosen certificate.
 SRJC strives to meet employer demands and these certificates are subject to rigorous review upon their creation and their continuation.
 In addition to local approval, these programs must also be endorsed by the Bay Area Community College Consortium and receive approval from the California Community College Chancellor's Office.
 Prior to the 2008-2009 catalog, Certificates of Achievement were designated as Career Certificates.